ncatlab/nlab-content/pages/1514.md

 This discusses the path integral for the [[sigma-model]] given by a particle propagating on a  [[Riemannian manifold]] and charged under a [[gauge field]] given by a [[connection on a bundle]].

-+--{.query}
-Zoran: usually the QUADRATIC Hamiltonians are the ones for which the integral is well understood in several approaches; and of course many cases corresponding to the exactly solvable models.
-=--

 * Dana Fine, Stephen Sawin, _A Rigorous Path Integral for Supersymmetric Quantum Mechanics and the Heat Kernel_ ([arXiv:0705.0638](http://arxiv.org/abs/0705.0638))

+(Usually the quadratic Hamiltonians are the ones for which the integral is well understood in several approaches; and of course many cases corresponding to the exactly solvable models. )

 Other references on mathematical aspects of path integrals include